Its-Samir/formaze/README.md

-# Formaze: A stomizable Form Validation package for React
+# Formaze: A Customizable Form Validation package for React

-Formaze is a flexible and customizable form validation package for react built with `React Hook Form`, `Zod`, and `TailwindCSS`.
+Formaze is a flexible and customizable form validation package for React built with `React Hook Form`, `Zod`, and `TailwindCSS`.
 It provides an easy way to define form validation schemas and handles complex form validation logic efficiently with proper type-safety.

 -  Supports multiple field types such as `string`, `email`, `password`, `number`, `date`, and `boolean`.
--  Efficient utilization of zod's built-in validation like `min`, `max`, `regex`, and `optional`.
+-  Efficient utilization of Zod's built-in validation like `min`, `max`, `regex`, and `optional`.
 -  Custom error messages.

 ## Installation